lrytz/efftp/notes/session.md

 ## Testing

-- todo: test subtyping with relative effect

-- todo: tests for @pure (in a different file). combining @pure with others, @pure @rel, @pure @io, tamtamtam

 - check todo's in existing test suites (need neg tests)

-- test that something compiles
+- testing framework: test that something compiles

-- test that something doesn't compile with a certain error message (or, with a certain expected / found type)
+- testing framework: test that something doesn't compile with a certain error message (or, with a certain expected / found type)
     - example in that direction: test that the plugin doesn't crash when there are compilation errors. one example is in RelSuite, when a method is not defined, inferEffect used to crash with "NoSymbol has no owner".
 The fix for this cannot be tested with tests that compile...
     - two options to investigate: 1. use partest, 2. create a compiler instance and give it a fake source file (triple quote).
 That would be much nicer in fact.

-- check inferred effect: give a tree and the expected effect
+- testing framework: check inferred effect: give a tree and the expected effect

 ## Features